Isty001/dotenv-c/README.md

 ### dotenv for c

 This small package adds support for loading .env files.
-Just call the `env_load` function with a valid path, you can either pass a directory, to load a file called .env there, or directly pass the file.
-If no file can be loaded, it'll return `-1`, `0` otherwise.
+Just call the `env_load` function with a valid path, that contains a file named .env, or the path of the env file itself. loaded, it'll return `-1`, `0` otherwise.
 If the second parameter is set to `true`, already existing environment variable will be replaced with the new value.

 In the file, comments can be added by starting the line with `#`.
-It's also possible to nest the variables, but in that case, the used variables must be already defined.
+It's also possible to nest the variables, but in that case, the used variables need be already defined.

 Quotes won't be removed from the strings.

 #### usage

-If you don't want to include in your project, you can install with `make install` then link it `-ldotenv`.
+If you don't want to include in your project, you can install with `make install` then link it with `-ldotenv`.

 ```